Condition

 - The original 1878 posts, lanterns and reading desk were carefully removed from the old bimah for reuse in the new design.

-- The central seats were relocated to new location within the Synagogue, and a prototype model of the new bimah was constructed – for a short time, the Synagogue was home to two bimahs!
+- The central pews were removed and a prototype model of the new bimah was constructed – for a short time, the Synagogue was home to two bimahs!

 - The original arched panelling on the front pew was reused on the front of the bimah.
 And a printed likeness was attached to the side panels while new replica panels were being carved.